Contact our Student Services Office for more information about the program: clasp–firstname.lastname@example.org

-The deadline for the Fall MS student cohort (Program Code 02219) is February 1.
+The deadline for the Fall MS student cohort (Program Code 02219) is January 15th.
 It is recommended that you submit your application early to ensure that it arrives on or before the deadline.
 If your application will be significantly delayed, please contact Student Services (clasp–email@example.com) to discuss your situation.
-The deadline for Winter is October 1.
 Information about the cost of attending the University of Michigan is available from The Office of Registrar.

 All Climate & Space MS students are admitted to the program through the Horace H. Rackham School of Graduate Studies.

 You are encouraged to explore the Rackham web site and familiarize yourself with the resources, tools and other information for masters students.
 The Climate & Space Student Handbook, which will give you additional information about the Department, is available on the Climate & Space Graduate Students Resources page along with other helpful information and links.
 To assist you in applying, a Graduate Application Checklist is also available.